urbit/tlon.io/content/dev/dev-guide.md

   - You'll see `docket: awaiting manual glob for %hello desk` this is because our `desk.docket-0` files includes a `%glob-ames` clause which specifies our ship as the source, so it's waiting for us to upload the glob.
 - Open a browser and navigate to `http://localhost:80`.
 To get the login code, enter `+code` into the dojo prompt for your ship.
 For fake `~zod`s, the code is always `lidlut-tabwed-pillex-ridrup`.
 You'll see our tile, but it says installing with a spinner due to the missing glob.
 - **Note**: Why are we using globs to hold separate files instead of copying everything into Clay?
   - We do this as a current VM memory limits work around.
-Large minimized JS blobs in Clay can't be reduced because each one is one line and unique.
+Large minimized JS blobs in Clay can't be reduced because each one is a single line and unique.
 This means Clay will grow in size with every JavaScript file permenantly.
-The decision was made to have the JS remembered by the userspace application instead of writing to clay.
+We decided to have the JS remembered by the userspace application instead of writing to clay.
   - This prevents Clay from growing permenantly in size.
   - In the future this will be resolved in two ways: Hoon front-end development and Clay tombstones (so we can fully forget older JS blobs we no longer need).
   - For the purposes of this guide you don't need to worry about this, it's just helpful context for advanced users.